bwvoss/failure-patterns-essay/README.md

 Erlang is designed to have millions of independent processes running in isolation.
 A failure in one of the components shouldn't impact the rest of the system's ability to work.
 Erlang systems _expect_ error.

+Letting a process crash -- or fail fast -- is central to error handling in Erlang.
+When there is a problem, do not return default values or null objects, and don't swallow the error.
+Just crash.

+Coming from a defensive programming mindset, this may seem outright dangerous.
+But Erlang believes failing processes quickly helps avoid data corruption and transient bugs that commonly cause system crashes at scale.

-Letting a process crash is a central philosophy to Erlang.
-Most systems will try to be error-free and defensively programmed.
-Failing processes as fast as possible also helps avoid data corruption and transient bugs.
-Even if by some heroic effort the application code handled every possible error, failure can still occur from an underlying hardware, security or network failure.
+Failing fast also gets the application used to failure.
+Defensive programming gives the product an illusion of fault tolerance.
+Remember -- to Erlang, error is inevitable.
+Even if the application code handled every possible error, failure can still occur from an underlying hardware, security or network problem.
+Letting processes crash makes the application consider error handling from the beginning.

-Erlang processes communicate through message passing and aren't required to receive an acknowledgement of reception, since a process could be sending a message to a process that currently doesn't exist, or will fail before the message can be processed.
-As we will see, this provides a natural place to elegantly include error handling.

 ##### Supervisors, Links and Monitors